-Plus, it makes a great side dish that will compliment almost anything.
-It works perfectly with meats, seafood and poultry.
+Plus, it makes a great side dish that will complement almost anything.
+It works perfectly with meats, seafood, and poultry.

 This is an old family recipe from our mom who is not a professional chef.
 But, she did actually learn her culinary skills from watching professional chefs cook in their kitchens while living with our dad (as newlyweds) in Capri, Italy.